 I ended up having to stop more often than usual on a 15-mile day to drop the pack and let my chest muscles rest.

-I knew I should have attached the sternum strap, which would have solved the issue.
+I knew I should have attached the sternum strap, which solved the issue.

 Additional Pack Straps

 There are plenty of additional straps on the MLD Prophet backpack to provide you with options and flexibility.

 - Daisy Chains – There are chains down both shoulder straps so that you can adjust your sternum strap and for other attachments.